pwalig/mini-RTS-server/README.md

 > zig c++ compiler produces much smaller executable

+Command above will target the native system.
 If you are on other system than linux, then you can cross compile mini-RTS-server to linux (since server is **linux only**).
 ```
 zig build -Dtarget=x86_64-linux
 ```
 You can replace `x86_64` with your cpu architecture if you happen to have a different one.

-You will find the executable in `zig-out/bin/` directory
+You will find the executable in `zig-out/bin/` directory.

 # Running server